Southern Negro Youth Congress: Tobacco strikes

-Other Campaigns
+Other campaigns

 Although the Southern Negro Youth Congress often campaigned for the rights of black workers in the South, they also targeted lynching crimes, the poll tax, and registering African-Americans to vote.
 The Southern Negro Youth Congress sought to combat the lynch terror that was occurring against the youth throughout the south.
 The Southern Negro Youth Congress teamed up with the National Association for the Advancement of Colored People (NAACP), the Southern Conference on Human Welfare as well as many other organizations in hopes to support legislation that would make lynching a federal crime.
 Members of the Southern Negro Youth Congress were encouraged by members of the NAACP to send telegrams, letters and postcards to delegates in the area and more importantly, President Franklin D. Roosevelt.
 Since its inception, the Southern Negro Youth Congress attempted to get many blacks to vote in the South, despite the poll taxes.
 The Southern Negro Youth Congress pushed this movement through their editorial “Citizenship Campaign” which stated that the majority of problems blacks faced in the South could be changed if they voted.
 Besides editorials, the Southern Negro Youth Congress also passed out pamphlets, leaflets, manuals, and buttons to encourage interest in voting.
 Although not always successful in their tactics, the Southern Negro Youth Congress did excel in being one of the first community groups to have citizenship campaigns that included voter registration clinics.

+In 1942, Mildred McAdory and three other SNYC members were beaten and arrested after moving a segregation barrier in a bus in Fairfield, Alabama.
+The incident gained national publicity with the SNYC pamphlet For Common Courtesy on Common Carriers and a brief boycott of buses in Birmingham.

 A sample of the aims and projects of the Southern Negro Youth Conference can be found in Louis Burnham's organizational report at the 1942 Atlanta joint meeting of SNYC's Advisory Board and National Council.
 The proposals were: